isaacksdata/csort/docs/source/pre_commit.rst

 Pre-commit is great tool for catching bugs early and ensuring consistency across developers.

-Csort can be used as part of a pre-commit workflow.
+|project_name| can be used as part of a pre-commit workflow.

 Steps
 -----